 People’s reaction to my DIY toilet is out of fear for their nose.
 So sure are they that their sensibilities will not be able to handle it that they rarely ask me how I go about disposing of my own waste.
 Less you think my nose is impaired I will start by saying that if I make a tuna fish sandwich I cannot sit in my tiny house for long before the smell of tuna oil drives me to put the empty can outside.
-So we can with this shared sensibility as a benchmark.
+So we can start with this shared sensibility as a benchmark.

 The gold standard of composting toilets allows your poop to fall into a chamber under the floor where the user can forget about their deposits for an entire year.
 At which point the poop is shoveled out from a trap door outside the house as close to compost as your delicate nose might require.
-The unit is vented with a fan that draws fumes away from the toilet inside the house and has a heater to bolster the composting process.
+The unit is vented with a fan that draws fumes away from the toilet inside the house and has a heater to bolster the composting process (or rather the dehydration process).
 The price of such a system is $2000.
 As you can imagine the elitism of this price is more offensive to me than any odor.
 It was so staggering that in response to the tiny house spokes person offering this information I felt compelled to post a picture of my $2 solution—a frisbee lined with a square of newspaper.

 My DIY Toilet